corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 You should see the help text - something like this at the time of writing.

 ```
-Description:
-  Generate C# types from a JSON schema.

-Usage:
+USAGE:
-  generatejsonschematypes <schemaFile> [options]
+    generatejsonschematypes <schemaFile> [OPTIONS]

-Arguments:
+ARGUMENTS:
     <schemaFile>    The path to the schema file to process

-Options:
+OPTIONS:
+                                             DEFAULT
+    -h, --help                                               Prints help information
-  --rootNamespace <rootNamespace>            The default root namespace for generated types
+        --rootNamespace                                      The default root namespace for generated types
-  --rootPath <rootPath>                      The path in the document for the root type.
+        --rootPath                                           The path in the document for the root type
-  --useSchema <Draft201909|Draft202012>      The schema variant to use. [default: Draft201909]
+        --useSchema                          NotSpecified    Override the schema variant to use.
+If NotSpecified, and it
+                                                             cannot be picked up from the schema itself, it will use
+                                                             Draft2020-12
-  --outputMapFile <outputMapFile>            The name to use for a map file which includes details of the files that
+        --outputMapFile                                      The name to use for a map file which includes details of
-                                             were written.
+                                                             the files that were written
-  --outputPath <outputPath>                  The output directory.
-It defaults to the same folder as the schema file.
+        --outputPath                                         The path to which to write the generated code
-  --outputRootTypeName <outputRootTypeName>  The Dotnet TypeName for the root type. []
+        --outputRootTypeName                                 The dotnet type name for the root type
-  --rebaseToRootPath                         If a --rootPath is specified, rebase the document as if it was rooted on
+        --rebaseToRootPath                                   If a --rootPath is specified, rebase the document as if it
-                                             the specified element.
+                                                             was rooted on the specified element
-  --version                                  Show version information
-  -?, -h, --help                             Show help and usage information
+        --assertFormat                       True            If --assertFormat is specified, assert format
+                                                             specifications
+        --disableOptionalNamingHeuristics                    Disables optional naming heuristics
+        --optionalAsNullable                 None            If NullOrUndefined, optional properties are emitted as .NET
+                                                             nullable values
   ```

 So - how to generate some code from our schema?